 Make no mistake - despite their relatively high price tags these cameras are mainstream.
 There were a bunch of Canon and Sony Ambassadors with polished reviews ready for release on day one.
 This is a different world from smaller companies like Z CAM who don’t have the brand recognition or following of Canon and Sony.
 If you are into cameras you probably saw at least one of these videos pop up in your feed.

 That puts these cameras in the middle.
 They aren’t high-end cinema cameras and they aren’t blogging Go Pros.
 It’s a crowded space to be in and the competition is heavy, but people are already climbing over each other to buy one.
 These cameras will likely sell in the hundreds of thousands of units, perhaps even millions.
 The initial batch of Canon R5 sold out immediately and the next batch isn’t expected until September.
 The Sony doesn’t ship until late September, but I can only imagine what the preorder numbers look like.
 I put a preorder in for the Canon R5, but cancelled it a few days later after news of the overheating surfaced (and also because I knew it would be forever until mine would ship).

 I don’t think these cameras will really disturb the professional market, especially not with the aforementioned Canon cripple hammer.
 Sony has a hammer of their own, it’s just less noticeable.
 The ARRI, Blackmagic, Kinifinity, RED, Z CAM and other professional cinema camera manufacturers are still safe to make their great products and charge a premium.
 These small hybrid cameras won’t have SDI, built in ND, and other professional features.

 Are You in the Middle?

 Will you be buying the Canon R5 or Sony A7SIII?
 Maybe you’ve already place your order, or maybe you got lucky and are already shooting with the R5.
-Drop a comment in this Facebook thread and let me know.
+Drop a comment down below.